A DANCER’S GUIDE ON HOW TO NOT BE ‘THAT’ PERSON ON THE DANCE FLOOR

 Trust us, the world will be a better place.

 Want to learn some dance floor moves?
-Take a Groove Therapy beginner adult dance class with us in Sydney, Melbourne or Brisbane.
+Take a Groove Therapy beginner adult dance class with us in Sydney or Melbs.

 Don’t live in any of those cities?
 Try out our online dance classes!